KillerCodeMonkey/stencil-quill/readme.md

   source: source
 }
 ```
-- onSelectionChanged - selection is updated, also triggered for onBlur and onFocus, because the selection changed
+- editorSelectionChange - selection is updated, also triggered for onBlur and onFocus, because the selection changed
 ```
 {
   editor: editorInstance,